Ford Pro Telematics Enterprise Redesign at Scale

 Prioritize brevity, touch patterns, and contextual entry points.

-4. System Thinking
+4. System Thinking & Design System

 Ensure consistency across Ford Pro apps through shared components and patterns.
+Multiple teams behind the scenes, one unified experience.

 5. Adapt to Fleet Complexity